ltfschoen/commercejs-nextjs-demo-store/README.md

 Update content of products and categories (if necessary) (e.g. ./seeds/categories.json, ./seeds/categories.json, ./seeds/assets.json, ./lib/collections.js)

 Associate products with categories using chec.io API docs (e.g. https://commercejs.com/docs/api/#list-all-products `category_slug`).
-Find the category IDs to associate with each product by going to https://dashboard.chec.io/categories/, clicking "Edit", and then copying the `cat_xxxxxxx` in the URL
+Find the category IDs to associate with each product by going to https://dashboard.chec.io/categories/, clicking "Edit", and then copying the `cat_xxxxxxx` in the URL.
+After uploading the categories.json via seeds, go to https://dashboard.chec.io/categories/ and get each category ID, and replace the old category ID with the new category ID, then after removing the previously uploaded assets/products multiple times by running script until all gone (except categories), seed it all again (otherwise if invalid categories, you'll get error `Response code 404 (Not Found)`)

 Upload data to chec.io (new seed data or backup data from chec.io).
 Copy across backup of chec.io data (e.g. ./seeds/backup_categories_chec.json) if necessary to restore instead of use original seed data.
 ```